 Falastin Mitts

-Traditional Shetland Fair Isle fingerless mittens, designed in solidarity with Palestine to raise money for three families in Gaza.
+Traditional Shetland Fair Isle fingerless mittens, designed in solidarity with Palestine to raise money for families in Gaza.

 Wear your solidarity